zacwilliamson/zacwilliamson/README.md

 Currently learning HTML5, CSS3 , and JavaScript.

-4 months in studying from 0 expirience.
+4 months in studying from 0 experience.

-Living in the Osa Penninsula of Costa Rica
+Living in the Osa Peninsula of Costa Rica

 Reach out to me! zacwilliamson@icloud.com